Version 2: 15 October 2020 (PDF version)

 Paul Adams, Fostering Consultant

 In relation to undertaking visits, conducting interviews, and holding meetings, the most crucial thing is ensuring the quality of those events.
-This note discusses what is meant by “visits”, “interviews” and “meetings” in the context of child placement.
+This brief note discusses what is meant by “visits”, “interviews” and “meetings” in the context of child placement.
 However, compliance with the basic definition is not sufficient, and each event must meet its purpose as fully as possible.
 Those who are responsible for quality assurance and inspection will need to judge the extent to which this is so when “virtual” activity is used to replace traditional face-to-face activity.
+As part of those considerations, it is important to ensure that individuals or groups are not excluded because they do not have suitable equipment, or lack the skills to use these effectively.

-However, sometimes referees live a long way away (including overseas) and the law does allow for the interview to be undertaken using electronic means.
-Video technology offers the benefits of being able to interact with the referee and pick up the cues from their body language, and is better than simply telephoning.
+However, sometimes referees live a long way away (including overseas), and the law does allow for the interview to be undertaken using electronic means.
+Video technology offers the benefits of being able to interact with the referee and pick up cues from their body language, and is better than simply telephoning.
 If telephone remains the only option, there is nothing that prevents this in the legislation.
-In considering who are the most suitable referees, it will be necessary to consider how the interview might take place.
+In considering who are the most suitable referees, it will be necessary to consider how the interview might take place, and how identity might be verified.

 Fostering and adoption panels are required to meet in order to make their recommendations, and the Care Planning, Placement and Case Review Regulations 2010 (as amended) note the potential for review meetings as part of the care planning process.
 In practice, meetings are also the norm in relation to reviewing the ongoing suitability of foster carers through their review process.